Jimmy Spire Ssentongo

-Early life and education
+Background and education

-Jimmy Spire Ssentongo holds a Doctorate of Philosophy (PhD) in Humanistic Studies from the University of Humanistic Studies in the Netherlands, which he defended in 2015.
-His academic qualifications also include a Master of Arts in Ethics and Public Management from Makerere University, a Master of Science in Education for Sustainability from London South Bank University (as a Commonwealth Fellow), a Bachelor of Arts in Philosophy from the Pontifical Urbaniana University, and a diploma in Philosophy and Religious Studies from the Apostles of Jesus Philosophicum in Nairobi.

-He has undertaken post-doctoral fellowships as a visiting research fellow at the Centre for African Studies at the University of Cambridge and as a research fellow on the African Humanities Program.
+Ssentongo was born on August 14, 1979.
+Ssentongo holds a PhD in humanistic studies from the University of Humanistic Studies in Holland which he defended on 26 October 2015; a master's in ethics and public management (Makerere University), a Master of Science in education for sustainability (London South Bank University – Commonwealth Fellowship), a BA in philosophy (Urbaniana), and a diploma in philosophy and religious studies (Apostles of Jesus Philosophicum, Nairobi).
+He has been on post-doctoral fellowships as a visiting research fellow at the Centre for African Studies (University of Cambridge) and a research fellow on the African Humanities Program (AHP).
+Spire is said to have made his first cartoon publication in 2005 in Cartoon Theater, a paper run by the cartoonist Katz who was working with Daily Monitor at that time.